SanliFaez/FAIR-Battery/README.md

 - Catherine Doherty - University College Utrecht
 - [Nicolas Barker](https://github.com/Cinbarker) - Delft University of Technology
 - Emre Burak Boz - Technical University of Eindhoven
+- Josh Hauser - Utrecht University

 ### Funding
 FAIR-Battery is supported by a SPARK grant from the center for unusual collaborations.

 ## Contributing

-:construction: This repository is always a work in progress and **everyone** is encouraged to help us build something that is useful to the many. :construction:
+:construction: This repository is always a work in progress and **everyone** is encouraged to help us build something useful to the many. :construction:

-We are currently setting up the on-boarding instructions for persistent contributors.
+We are currently setting up the onboarding instructions for persistent contributors.

-The github issues and pull-request functions are currently _not_ actively used for updates.
+The GitHub issues and pull-request functions are currently _not_ actively used for updates.
-These will be incorporate into the development procedures at a later stage
+These will be incorporated into the development procedures at a later stage

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!